andrykonchin/build-your-own-ruby-core-library/docs/assignment-1-enumerable.md

 ```

-## If you still want to look at how the Enumerable module is implemented
+## If you want to look at production ready implementations

 The reference Enumerable implementation in Ruby is located
 [here](https://github.com/ruby/ruby/blob/v3_4_1/enum.c).